KSTP (AM): Sports Radio and Decline

 On March 9, 2011, KSTP announced it would be the new flagship for the University of Minnesota Golden Gophers men's and women's basketball and men's ice hockey, ending a 68-year run on WCCO.
-The rights have since moved to KFXN-FM, which already aired Gopher football.
+KSTP lost the right rights to KFXN-FM, which already aired Gopher football, in 2017.

-On March 2, 2017, KSTP announced it would be the first radio broadcaster for Minnesota United FC.
-The move brings live soccer action to 1500 AM.
+On March 2, 2017, KSTP announced it would be the first radio broadcaster for pro-soccer team Minnesota United FC.
+The move brought live soccer action to 1500 AM.